swcarpentry/python-novice-inflammation/pages/04-cond.md

 subtitle: Making Choices
 minutes: 30
 ---
+> ## Learning Objectives {.objectives}
+>
+> *   Create a simple "image" made out of colored blocks.
+> *   Explain how the RGB model represents colors.
+> *   Explain the similarities and differences between tuples and lists.
+> *   Write conditional statements including `if`, `elif`, and `else` branches.
+> *   Correctly evaluate expressions containing `and` and `or`.
+> *   Correctly write and interpret code containing nested loops and conditionals.
+> *   Explain the advantages of putting frequently-modified code in a function.

 Our previous lessons have shown us how to manipulate data, define our own functions, and repeat things.